Are Sunglasses Necessary for Babies?

 - Wraparound sunglasses that will stay on your baby’s head and won’t slide off

 Does your baby need sunglasses?
-Visit us at Browz Eyeware in Calgary and choose from our selection of durable sunglasses that will protect your baby’s eyes from the sun.
+Visit us at Browz Eyeware in Bridgeland and choose from our selection of durable sunglasses that will protect your baby’s eyes from the sun.

 - A:To keep your baby’s sunglasses from slipping off, select a wraparound style or purchase a plastic strap that will hold them in place.
 Some infant sunglasses are sold with a strap included.